 @parentid field is a child of this item.

-You can choose to use the top parent item ID as a conversation ID, especially if the indexed system does not provide such an ID (see Folding Results).
+You can choose to use the top parent item ID as a conversation ID, especially if the indexed system doesn’t provide such an ID (see Folding Results).
 However, even if you do so, all three fields are still required to implement folding, i.e., despite their redundancy, you can’t eliminate one.
 As a result, the

 @parentidvalues are always identical.